iSECPartners/jailbreak/README.md

-Jailbreak - 4.0
+# Jailbreak - 4.0
-Written by:
-Andreas Junestam
-Chris Clark
-Jason Copenhaver
+Written by: Andreas Junestam, Chris Clark, Jason Copenhaver

 Jailbreak exports certificates marked as non-exportable from the Windows certificate store.
 This can help when you need to extract certificates